Mr. Children discography

-The discography for the Japanese band Mr. Children consists of 18 studio albums, 5 compilations albums and 38 singles.
+The discography for the Japanese band Mr. Children consists of 19 studio albums, 7 compilation albums and 38 singles.
 They are one of the best selling artists in Japan.

 Mr. Children debuted in 1992.
 The band's initial releases performed poorly on the charts but through word of mouth they gained more popularity.
 Their 4th single "Cross Road" after 22 weeks sold over a million copies, though released in 1993 and peaked at number five on the Oricon chart.
 It later managed to become the fifteenth best selling single in Oricon's 1994 yearly charts.